 as told to Frank Swanson

-A Chicago mainstay for 90 years, The Italian Village continues to be one of the city's favorite Italian restaurants.
+A Chicago destination for 90 years, The Italian Village continues to be one of the city's favorite Italian restaurants.
 Its second-floor location within the Loop features a long, narrow, dimly lit dining room with small nooks offering semi-private seating areas.
 With its large murals depicting the Italian countryside and strings of twinkle lights hanging overhead, the dining room has the feel of a small village street.
 Known for its variety of fresh pastas, the restaurant's other signature dishes include fine choices of veal, steak, fish and chicken.
 Try the excellent chicken Vesuvio with roasted potatoes, which is prepared in the traditional way.
 The experienced wait staff provides good overall service, but the tables are cramped in places, so beware if you're claustrophobic.

-If this is your first visit to the Windy City, you're probably curious about the much-talked-about Chicago-style, deep-dish pizza.
+If this is your first vacation in the Windy City, you're probably curious about the much-talked-about Chicago-style, deep-dish pizza.
 Well, the dish doesn't get any deeper than at Giordano's Famous Stuffed Pizza , which is known for pies so thick, they are basically two standard pizzas stacked one on top of the other.
-Giordano's has locations throughout Chicagoland, but you can find a convenient one right in the Loop.
+Giordano's has restaurants throughout Chicagoland, but you can find a convenient one right in the Loop.
 Just keep in mind that their pies are wildly popular, which often means long lines, and then once you're seated and have finally ordered, be prepared to wait an additional 30-45 minutes for your pizza to arrive.

-Also in the Loop, across from the historic Marshall Field's building (now Macy's), Atwood Café offers a bright, airy dining room lined on two sides with tall windows.
+Also in the Loop, across from the historic Marshall Field's building (now Macy's), Atwood offers a bright, airy dining room lined on two sides with tall windows.
 Despite its location in the 1895 Reliance Building, the restaurant's recently renovated interior is all clean lines, neutral colors and contemporary light fixtures.
 A great spot for lunch or dinner, Atwood Café serves large salads and sandwiches as well as a seasonally varying menu that can include Alaskan scallops, sockeye salmon and hanger steaks.

 Lakeshore East is a relatively new development in the Loop built on land that was once a defunct rail yard.
-In this posh setting of modern high rises surrounding an immaculately manicured park, III Forks serves mouthwatering bone-in-rib-eye, New York strip, prime rib and filet mignon.
+In this posh setting of modern high rises surrounding an immaculately manicured park, III Forks Steakhouse serves mouthwatering bone-in-rib-eye, New York strip, prime rib and filet mignon.
 The upscale ambience makes III Forks a great choice for special occasions, and when the weather is nice, the patio lounge offers a perfect spot to sip a martini and enjoy park views.

 Nearby on Michigan Avenue is The Purple Pig , which playfully describes itself as a place for “Cheese, Swine & Wine.”
 While some of the menu items might sound unusual, if not off-putting (it's not called The Purple Pig for nothing), such dishes as the fried pig's ear over kale are not only delicious but very popular.
 The roasted bone marrow spread is another palate-pleasing favorite.
 A nice wine selection and rich desserts that include a brioche filled with ricotta cheese and chocolate chips are other big pluses.
 The down side?
 The restaurant attracts big crowds and does not accept reservations, so be prepared to wait a while if you don't arrive early.